rails/rails/guides/source/7_1_release_notes.md

 *   Deprecate usage of the singleton `ActiveSupport::Deprecation`.

-*   Deprecated initializing a `ActiveSupport::Cache::MemCacheStore` with an instance of `Dalli::Client`.
+*   Deprecate initializing a `ActiveSupport::Cache::MemCacheStore` with an instance of `Dalli::Client`.

 *   Deprecate `Notification::Event`'s `#children` and `#parent_of?` methods.